 Medium | Installation of basalt rock with felt and clay |

-Each basalt rock slab is unique with its own weight, character, and history.
+Each basalt rock slab was unique with its own weight, character, and history.

-In each of the pieces, the artist drilled a cylindrical hole, which he filed with a mixture of felt and clay, and then polished down so that it is hardly recognizable in the rock.
-Beuys’ artistic intervention in this work is so subtle, leaving only a gentle trace that he had a hand in the history of each basalt rock.
+In each of the pieces, the artist drilled a cylindrical hole, which he filed with a mixture of felt and clay, and then polished them down so that it was hardly recognizable in the rock.
+Beuys’ artistic intervention in this work was subtle, leaving only a gentle trace that he had a hand in the visual outcome of each basalt rock.

-With this subtle intervention, made at the turn of the century, Beuys wanted to reference the weight of history that carries on into the new era.
+With this subtle intervention, made at the turn of the century, Beuys wanted to reference the weight of history that was passed onto the new era.

 Cold Dark Matter: An Exploded View (1991) by Cornelia Parker